-(a) Construction and effect of terms and actions.

-- (i) It is intended that no awards under the Plan shall cause any amount to be taxable under Code Section 409A with respect to any individual.
+- (a) Construction and effect of terms and actions - (i) It is intended that no awards under the Plan shall cause any amount to be taxable under Code Section 409A with respect to any individual.
 All provisions of this Plan and of any agreement, award or award summary thereunder shall be construed in a manner consistent with this intent.
-Any provision of or amendment to this Plan, or of any agreement, award or award summary thereunder, that would cause any amount to be taxable under Code Section 409A with respect to any person is void and without effect.
-Any election by any participant, and any administrative action by the Committee that would cause any amount to be taxable under Code Section 409A with respect to any person is void and without effect under the Plan.
-Notwithstanding anything to the contrary herein, in no event shall the Company, its officers, directors, employees, subsidiaries, or affiliates be liable for any additional tax, interest, or penalty incurred by a participant or beneficiary as a result of the Plan's failure to satisfy the requirements of Code Section 409A, or as a result of the Plan's failure to satisfy any other applicable requirements for the deferral of tax. - (ii) All references in the Plan, awards and award agreements to "termination of employment" shall mean "separation from service" as defined in Code Section 409A and Treasury guidance thereunder.
-The Committee, however, may decide in its discretion that, solely for purposes of determining the vested percentage of an award or the exercise period of a Stock Option or SAR, the reference to "termination of employment" shall mean the end of the participant's salary continuance period. - (b) Election Rule.
-A participant may elect to defer awards under the Plan only if the election is made not later than December 31 of the year preceding the year in which related services are performed, except to the extent otherwise permitted by Section 409A and Treasury guidance thereunder.
+Any provision of or amendment to this Plan, or of any agreement, award or award summary thereunder, that would cause any amount to be taxable under Section 409A with respect to any person is void and without effect.
+Any election by any participant, and any administrative action by the Committee that would cause any amount to be taxable under Section 409A with respect to any person is void and without effect under the Plan.
+Notwithstanding anything to the contrary herein, in no event shall the Company, its officers, directors, employees, subsidiaries, or affiliates be liable for any additional tax, interest, or penalty incurred by a participant or beneficiary as a result of the Plan's failure to satisfy the requirements of Code Section 409A, or as a result of the Plan's failure to satisfy any other applicable requirements for the deferral of tax.